Gene flow also called

 as pollen being blown to a new destination or people moving to new

 cities or countries.
-If genes are carried to a population where those genes previously did not exist,
+If gene versions are carried to a population where those gene versions previously did not exist,

 gene flow can be a very important source